-Indiana has sixty one (61) Commercial Vehicle Enforcement Officers (CVEO's) that are funded by some percentage by the MCSAP grant.
-Each of these CVEO's are trained to conduct at a minimal a North American Standard Level I inspection and have full state traffic law enforcement authority.
+Indiana has thirty-six (36) Commercial Vehicle Enforcement Officers (CVEO's) that are funded at 60% of the MCSAP grant.
+Each of these CVEO's are trained to conduct North American Standard inspections and have full state traffic law enforcement authority.
 None of these officers are dedicating 100% of their time on traffic enforcement.
-Twenty one (21) of the CVEO's, conduct NAS Level I inspections to maintain certification and spend the majority of their time conducting the Indiana State school bus inspection program.
+Twenty (20) of the CVEO's conduct inspections to maintain certification and spend most of their time conducting the Indiana State school bus inspection program.
 These CVEO's are only funded by the MCSAP grant at 15%.

-Indiana also has one hundred fifty six (156) additional inspectors (non-division) that are not funded by the MCSAP grant, but do have certification to conduct level III roadside inspections.
-The majority of these officers are assigned road patrol duties in the different agency districts/divisions and conduct traffic enforcement inspections as a part of Indiana's maintenance of effort (MOE).
+Indiana also has one hundred fifty (150) additional officers (non-division) that are not funded by the MCSAP grant, these inspectors are at a minimum NAS Part A, level III certified to conduct roadside inspections.
+Most of these officers are assigned road patrol duties in the different agency districts/divisions and conduct traffic enforcement inspections as a part of Indiana's maintenance of effort (MOE).

-Indiana has thirty six (36) motor carrier inspectors (MCI's) that do not have full traffic enforcement authority but do however contribute to Indiana's traffic enforcement efforts by focusing on seat belt usage, cellular phone usage possession of a RADAR detector and possession of illegal drugs/alcohol.
+Indiana has thirty (30) motor carrier inspectors (MCI's) that do not have full traffic enforcement authority but do however contribute to Indiana's traffic enforcement efforts by focusing on seat belt usage, cellular phone usage possession of a RADAR detector and possession of illegal drugs/alcohol.
 The MCI's do not have the authority to enforce any state law pertaining to moving violations.